BenWeekes/agora-hubs-adapter/README.md

 Agora provides much higher quality and lower latency voice and video calls compared with public internet, peer to peer, single SFU model.

+The following variables can be changed the top of the adapter to provide more control over the experience as described in the comment.

+    this.limitSubscriptions = true;  // set to false to always subscribe to all available streams (or the host limit of your appid which has a default of 16).
+    this.maxAudioSubscriptions = 8;  // when more than this number of publishers are available then only the closest X neighbours will be subscribed to.
+    this.maxAudioDistanceApart = -1;  // only subscribe to audio of people within this distance in hubs scene (in any direction)  or set to -1 for no limit.
+    this.maxVideoSubscriptions = 6;  // when more than this number of publishers are available then only the closest X neighbours will be subscribed to.
+    this.maxVideoDistanceApart = -1;  // only subscribe to video of people within this distance in hubs scene (in any direction) or set to -1 for no limit.
+    this.processSubscriptonsAfter = 300; // time between subsequent subscription processes in ms (recommended 300 ms).